mahoney1/_older_fab-samples-work/commpaper-README.md

 This `README.md` file is in the `commercial-paper` directory, the source code for client applications and the contracts is in the `organization` directory.

-### Steps
+### High-Level Overview of Steps

-1) Start the Hyperledger Fabric infrastructure
+1) Install Binaries, Start the Hyperledger Fabric infrastructure

-   The 'test-network' will be used - this has two organizations 'org1' and 'org2'  DigiBank will be org1, and MagnetoCorp will be org2.
+   The Fabric 'test-network' will be used - this has two organizations 'Org1' and 'Org2'  DigiBank will be Org1, and MagnetoCorp will be Org2.

 2) Install and Instantiate the Contracts